-- Submit a copy of your driver's license to W&J Office of Campus & Public Safety, have a motor vehicle report completed by this office, and set up hands-on training with the Office of Campus & Public Safety.
+- Submit a copy of your driver's license to W&J Department of Campus & Public Safety, have a motor vehicle report completed by this department, and set up hands-on training with the Department of Campus & Public Safety.

 For more information or to reserve a college car or van please contact Donna Gruhalla 724-223-6012.

 Areas such as student parking lots are prime targets for thieves.